MikeHopley/ftl-ships-strategy/index.md

 Plan your jumps carefully, to avoid being forced into asteroid fields.
 Suns and pulsars are also bad, since they have a higher chance of enemies with drones.
 Look for flexible routes, so you can avoid these hazards without losing beacons.
 Consider avoiding nebulas too, as they often contain Auto-assaults (with drones)&thinsp;&mdash;&thinsp;but plasma storms are worth trying, as you have a clone bay for the [incapacitated ships event](https://ftl.fandom.com/wiki/Plasma_Storm_Incapacitated_Ships).

 Put the Slug in piloting.
-I slightly prefer the Rock on weapons, because the central location offsets their slow movement.
+I prefer the Rock on weapons, because the central location offsets their slow movement.
 The Human can start in doors, and quickly move to engines.

 As with Stealth A, your starting weapons are strong but slot-inefficient.
 They *can* last the whole game, but you'll probably replace one of them eventually.
 The Mini Beam can hit four rooms on many ships.